 No matter whether you're a property owner, real estate investor, or landlord, you want to ensure that your property remains occupied at all times.
-Regardless of the day of the month a tenant moves in or out, you want to ensure that you don't miss any profit.
-In such situations, you expect your tenant to pay for the exact number of days they occupy the property which is also referred to as prorated rent.
+Regardless of the day of the month a tenant moves in or out, you want to ensure that you don't miss any rental income.
+In such situations, you expect your tenant to pay for the exact number of days they occupy the property, which is also referred to as prorated rent.

 If you're a tenant, you want to pay only for the days you move in or out of the property, in simple words, the partial rent for the days you actually lived there.

-In simple words, prorated rent is the amount the tenant pays based on how many days they stay in the rented property rather than a full month, e.g imagine renting an apartment or moving out and it's the 10th January
+In simple words, prorated rent is the amount the tenant pays based on how many days they stay in the rented property rather than a full month, e.g imagine renting an apartment and moving in, and it's the 10th January of the month.
+So instead of paying for the full month you would pay only for the 20 days, which is approx. 66.7% of the full month's rent (assuming a 30-day month).

 Actually the prorated rent is a win-win, the tenant pays for the days they live there and the landlord receives the fair payment for the time the property was rented.